feature-creeps/observability-workshop/docs/install_stack_on_aws.md

 sudo docker-compose --project-directory /home/ubuntu/observability-workshop/stack/compose/ -f /home/ubuntu/observability-workshop/stack/compose/docker-compose-level-9.yml up --build -d

 ## Removing AWS Instance
-If you get stuck, sometimes the easiest thing to do remove what you have and begin from fresh. docker-machine rm o11y-workshop
+1) If you get stuck, sometimes the easiest thing to do remove what you have and begin from fresh. \
+into your instance type: exit
+2) Once you are on your local machine type: \
+docker-machine rm o11y-workshop